-Eligible employees are automatically enrolled in a basic group life insurance plan but it's recommended that you designate a beneficiary.
-If you do not designate a beneficiary, the benefit will be paid to your estate.
-You may also apply for optional coverage for your spouse and dependents
+Eligible employees are automatically enrolled in a Basic Group Life Insurance plan, but it's recommended that you designate a beneficiary.
+If you don't designate a beneficiary, the benefit will be paid to your estate.
+You may also apply for optional coverage for your spouse and dependents.

-Your employee basic life insurance pays a benefit to your beneficiary in the event of your death.
+Your Employee Basic Life Insurance pays a benefit to your beneficiary in the event of your death.
 The amount of insurance for most employees is three times your annual salary or $80,000, whichever is greater.
-Employee basic life insurance is mandatory and you do not need to enroll.
-You should complete a Group Life Beneficiary Designation (DOCX, 50KB).
+Employee Basic Life Insurance is mandatory and you don't need to enroll.
+You should complete a Group Life Beneficiary Designation (PDF, 202KB).
 Coverage begins automatically upon meeting eligibility requirements and is effective 24/7.

 Features of the Plan